abhinavrbharadwaj7/smart-home-dashboard/README.md

     ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 For any inquiries or feedback, feel free to open an issue or contact the repository owner.

 ---

-Feel free to customize this README according to any specific details or instructions you might have.